FuckingNode/fuckingnode.github.io/docs/manual/kickstart.md

 ---

-You've now learnt how to get stuff from Git the F\*ckingNode way.
+You've now learnt how to get stuff from Git the FuckingNode way.

-Next: Commit - Committing stuff the F\*ckingNode way.
+Next: Commit - Committing stuff the FuckingNode way.